 The reason this is somewhat a controversial or heated argument is that people are all different.
 We are all looking or striving for different goals.
 Jiujitsu isn't any different.
-When you place two people head to head and ask them to try and TAP each other its inevitable what going to happen.
+When you place two people head to head and ask them to try and TAP each other its inevitable whats going to happen.
 A battle of wills.
 We ask our students to "Leave Your Ego at the Door"...
-This is something hard for the newer people to do seeing as they are limited on mat time and technical skill.
+This is something hard for everyone. including the newer people to do, seeing as they are limited on mat time and technical skill.

 Generally speaking, a whitebelt will use what they have in the beginning to accomplish the goals we set forth (GET THE TAP).
 Most of the time what they have is what they come in with, strength, size, flexibility and so on.
 Without proper technique, they tend to fall back on these attributes which got them thru life up to this point.